 Don’t forget to link externally as well.
 When you link to relevant external content, it creates a relevancy signal which helps Google to better understand the topic of your content.

-With internal and external linking, you’ll help your readers and Google to discover how all your content is related.
+With internal and external linking, you’ll help your readers and Google discover how all your content is related.

 Also, remember to write descriptive anchor texts to ensure Google knows about all your links and ranks your content.